epfl-lasa/wp5-metal-additive-common/README.md

 ### Optional : Coppeliasim Simulation

-For those who needs and can use the university license of coppeliasim, the following commands can be used to add the coppeliasim docker as a submodule :
+For those who needs, have access to the private repository and can use the university license of coppeliasim, the following commands can be used to add the coppeliasim docker as a submodule :

 ```bash
 git submodule add -f git@github.com:epfl-lasa/docker_ros_coppeliasim.git tools/docker_ros_coppeliasim